vaadin/web-components/packages/vaadin-lumo-styles/README.md

   - Make sure your code is compliant with our code linters: `gulp lint`
   - [Submit a pull request](https://www.digitalocean.com/community/tutorials/how-to-create-a-pull-request-on-github) with detailed title and description
-  - Wait for response from one of Vaadin Elements team members
+  - Wait for response from one of Vaadin components team members

 ## Updating the version number